oriPeisah-123IE/NBA-3-Point-Revolution/README.md

  <img width="750" height="450" alt="The Influencers" src="https://github.com/user-attachments/assets/2f34c64c-498e-4675-b04f-ae63990563fd" />

 **This graph shows the 10 best shooters who changed how basketball is played, led by Stephen Curry with a 43.78% success rate.
-By looking only at players with over 500 attempts, we ensure these results show real skill over time rather than just luck. ב These elite shooters, like Steve Nash and Kyle Korver, proved that shooting more 3-pointers is the smartest way to win.
+By looking only at players with over 500 attempts, we ensure these results show real skill over time rather than just luck.**

+**These elite shooters, like Steve Nash and Kyle Korver, proved that shooting more 3-pointers is the smartest way to win.
 Their consistency over 20 years forced teams to change their defense and turned the NBA into a game driven by data and efficiency.**